-DUI Blood and Urine Testing in Las Vegas
+DUI Blood Test and DUI Urine Test in Las Vegas

 If there is a lawful arrest in Nevada for Driving Under the Influence, the arresting officer may require the alleged impaired driver to submit to a blood test or a urine test.
 Refusal to submit to any chemical testing will result in the suspension of the suspect’s driver’s license.
 If you have experienced a DUI arrest in Las Vegas, Nevada, consult with a criminal defense lawyer to find out about possible defenses to blood and urine tests in DUI cases.